CopernicaMarketingSoftware/Documentation/Yothalot/connection.md

 exchange and the exchange figures out to which queues the message has to be published.
 The name of the exchange is set with the "exchange" key in the associative array.
-It is also possible to provide the exchange some extra information, known as routing key, so it knows to which queues it has to publish its incomming messages.
+It is also possible to provide the exchange some extra information, known as routing key, so it knows to which queues it has to publish its incoming messages.
 RabbitMQ has a default exchange with an empty name (i.e. "") the routing key of this exchange is seen as the name of the queue to which the message has to be published.
 Since the default queue that Yothalot uses is named "mapreduce" you can publish to this queue by publishing to the exchange "" and use routing key "mapreduce".
 As said above, you do not have to change these settings in normal circumstances, but in some cases you may want to.
-If you use RabbitMQ for other software as well and this software happens to use a queue that is named "mapreduce", you may want to change the name in Yothalot, so there are no conflicts.
+E.g. if you use RabbitMQ for other software as well and this software happens to use a queue that is named "mapreduce", you may want to change the name in Yothalot, so there are no conflicts.
 You can change the name in Yothalot in the config file.
-If you change the name of the queue overthere, you also have to change the name of the routingkey (note that it is probably better to use a different vhost if you run into this problem).
-Another usecase is that you want to publish to multiple queues for debugging purposes.
+If you change the name of the queue over there, you also have to change the name of the routing key (note that it is probably better to use a different vhost if you run into this problem).
+Another use case is that you want to publish to multiple queues for debugging purposes.
 You can do this by setting up an exchange that publishes to the mapreduce queue as well as to the queue that you use for debugging.
 For more information on how to set up exchanges in RabbitMQ we refer to their [tutorial](https://www.rabbitmq.com/tutorials/tutorial-four-php.html).